Skip to content

 For home learners, Volcano Coffee Works in Brixton offers the most approachable entry point.
 For SCA certification, Assembly Coffee delivers the strongest programme in London, and 200 Degrees is the clear choice outside the capital.
 For gifts, Origin Coffee's multi-city flexibility is unmatched.

 The UK barista training landscape has never been stronger.
-Whether you are pulling your first shot on a Saturday morning course or completing your SCA Professional across three intensive days, every provider on this list has been verified, priced, and assessed against the same criteria.
+Whether you are pulling your first shot on a Saturday morning course or completing your SCA Professional across three intensive days, every roaster on this list has been verified, priced, and assessed against the same criteria.

 James Bellis, Coffee & Wellness Writer